mouseTube/mousetube_APIv0-5/README.md

 2. Add a .env file in the mousetube_APIv0.5 folder as described earlier in the section "2.
 Create a .env file".

-3. Add a .env file in the mousetube_frontendv0.5 folder with the following content (not mandatory in development mode):
+3. Add a .env file in the mousetube_frontendv0.5 folder with the following content:

    ```env
    DEBUG=true